 Galapagos is known to be one of the most expensive destinations in the world, and even the budget cruises often costs thousands of dollar.
 In addition, the flights to the islands usually costs approx. 500USD return (from Ecuador mainland), and to visit the islands fees of 120USD will apply.
 It is recommended to spend at least a week when you first visit the islands.
 I visited Galapagos as the last destination of my backpacking trip to Central and South America last year.
 I had pre-booked the flights a few months earlier, but I didn’t do any other planning before I arrived in Ecuador.
 Thus, I soon realized that I faced two challenges; First of all, I only had 4,5 days in Galapagos – much less time than what people recommend to explore the islands.
 Second, I didn’t want to pay the big bucks for a cruise, and going on a cruise is by far the way most people explore the islands.
+Saying this though, just because I didn’t want to pay to go on a cruise, it doesn’t mean that you can’t, if that’s what you want to do.
+Everyone experiences things in different ways.
+So if you are thinking of planning a trip here, it may help to do a quick google search into something simple like galapagos tours and see what there is on offer.
+It all depends on what you want to see and do on your trip.
 At the same time, I wanted to see as much wildlife as possible – who knows, will I ever go back to this destination, and if I do, will the wildlife still be the same?
 Here is how I managed to see and experience quite a lot in only 4,5 days, on a tight budget and without going on a cruise.

 Arriving at Santa Cruz Island, I had booked a room for one night before arriving.
 The first thing I did was going around and talking to various travel agencies, asking how I could see as much as possible, for the lowest price, in four days.
 I was offered a 4d/3n cruise for 900USD (these ones cost approx. 1400USD when pre-booking online), but the itinerary of the cruise didn’t cover the places I wanted to see.
 I ended up booking three separate day tours to different islands, to the total of 410USD (bargained down from 460).
 The day tours all included snorkeling masks, fins, wet suit and lunch.
 I chose to spend my forth and last day at Santa Cruz Island as there are several nice and budget friendly things to do here.
 I stayed in Puerto Ayora on Santa Cruz Island the whole stay, and by walking around doing some “hotel shopping” the first day, I found a decent hotel offering us a triple room for 45USD/night – a much better offer than what I could find online.
 Overall, I ended up saving a lot of money on not pre-booking anything online in Galapagos.
 The hours I spent walking around checking out travel agencies and hotels were well worth the time!